umbrand/brand/README.md

 ## Overview
 BRAND is built using a graph architecture with small, individual nodes that can be flexibly interconnected.
 Each node is a separate process, so as to allow for parallelization and re-prioritization of each node.
 Interprocess communication and data storage is all built around the [Redis](redis.io) in-memory database and caching system.

 The layout of each graph is defined in its associated .yaml configuration file.
-Graph configuration files are organized by experimental site within modules, to allow easy sharing of graphs between experimental sites while allowing per-site customization.
+Graph configuration files are organized by experimental site within modules to allow easy sharing of graphs between experimental sites while allowing per-site customization.
 BRAND is set up to make creation of new graphs and development of new nodes easy and consistent.

 ## Installation